pingwu/companies-powered-by-crewai/README.md

-# Powered by CrewAI ⚡
+# Companies Powered by CrewAI ⚡

 > This repository highlights companies and platforms leveraging **CrewAI** to transform workflows and drive innovation.
 > We invite companies to contribute their use cases via Pull Requests to share how they're innovating with CrewAI.